-The UFC (Ultimate Fighting Championships) is an organization, not a type of fighting.
-Fighters that compete in UFC events train in the disciplines of brazilian jiu jitsu, boxing, kickboxing, and wrestling.
-So yes, we technically offer classes in “UFC fighting” but we prefer to call each martial art by it’s correct name.
-If you are interested in becoming a mixed martial arts (or UFC) fighter you must first develop a strong base of boxing, kickboxing, wrestling, and brazilian jiu-jitsu.
+The UFC (Ultimate Fighting Championship) is an organization, not a type of fighting.
+Fighters that compete in UFC events train in the disciplines of Brazilian Jiu Jitsu, boxing, kickboxing, and wrestling.
+So yes, we technically offer classes in “UFC fighting” but we prefer to call each martial art by its correct name.
+If you are interested in becoming a mixed martial arts (or UFC) fighter you must first develop a strong base of boxing, kickboxing, wrestling, and Brazilian Jiu-Jitsu.

 Q: How many times a week do I need to train?

 We don’t have a specific training requirement.
 This is your membership and you will get out of it what you put into it.
 If you train once per week you will learn the skills, but if you train three or five times per week you will learn at a much more accelerated pace.
 We understand that many people have busy schedules and simply encourage you to train as often as you can.
 We believe that training three times per week will produce good results for most people!

 Q: What is the youngest age you accept in the kids program?

 We have a Mini Monster program for ages three to six.
 We have programs for ages six to ten, and ages ten to fifteen.
 Martial arts are great for kids!
 Our classes will help your child become fit and build self-confidence!

 Brazilian Jiu-Jitsu, kickboxing, and judo are contact sports and all contact sports carry the risk of injury but we promise to do everything possible to provide a fun and safe learning environment.
 Our goal is to keep you safe and healthy, so you can keep coming back on the mat to learn!
 We are one big family at our gym and everyone tries very hard to take care of their training partners!